DAYTON, Ohio (WDTN) – It has been one month since the tragic shootings that took place outside Ned Peppers Bar in the Oregon District.

 “I’m happy they are doing something,” Brandt said.
 “Especially in a big public area like this where people are vulnerable.”

-There is currently no set installation date and the locations of the cameras have yet to be determined.Grab the FREE WDTN News App for iPhone or Android.
+There is currently no set installation date and the locations of the cameras have yet to be determined.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.